yeslogic/prince-docs/docs/thinking-in-spreads.md

 This example creates a bigger margin around the central gutter.

-So, when you start thinking about the layout box model, Prince offers the properties `` and `` to help styling.
+So, when you start thinking about the layout box model, Prince offers the properties `margin-inside` and `margin-outside` to help styling.

 ``
     p {